VernonGrant/gnu-c-language-manual/markdown/Nested-Functions.md

 }
 ```

-The nested function can access all the variables of the containing
+The nested function definition can access all the variables of the
-function that are visible at the point of its definition.
-This is called
+containing function that are visible at the point of its definition.
-*lexical scoping*.
-For example, here we show a nested function that uses
+This is called *lexical scoping*.
+For example, here we show a nested
-an inherited variable named `offset`:
+function that uses an inherited variable named `offset`:

 ``` C
 bar (int *array, int offset, int size)